Chaminade–Madonna College Preparatory School: 1960-1988

 In response to the growing population, the Archdiocese of Miami invited the Marianists and the School Sisters of Notre Dame to establish a school for boys, Chaminade High School, and a school for girls, Madonna Academy.
 Under the direction of Bro.
 Joseph Spehar, S.M., and Sister Eugene Marie, SSND, Chaminade High School and Madonna Academy became operational in 1960.

 In 1963, Bro.
 Donald Gaskill, S.M. was appointed principal of Chaminade High School to continue to operate the school.
 He would remain until 1969, with the appointment of Bro.
 Michael Galvin, S.M..
 He was primarily responsible for obtaining accreditation from the Southern Association of Colleges and Schools.
 Chaminade High School was accredited for the first time in 1973.
 In 1973, Fr.
 Richard Knuge, S.M. was appointed principal.
 Under his administration, construction of a school chapel and library was completed.
 The school's fifth principal, Bro.
 Donald Winfree, S.M., supervised the construction of the Strickroth Classroom building, named in honor of Bro.
 John Strickroth, S.M.

 In 1982, Fr.
 Chris Conlon, S.M., was appointed principal.
 This same year, Bro.
 John Campbell, S.M., was appointed the school's first President.
 His primary responsibility was to handle the finances of the school.

-In the mid-80s parts of the movie Superfantagenio were filmed at the gym of the Chaminade Lions.
+In the mid-80s parts of the movie Aladdin were filmed at the gym of the Chaminade Lions.

 In 1986, Bro.
 Raymond Purcell, S.M., succeeded Fr.
 Conlon as the leader of the school.
 Facing declining enrollment and financial difficulties, in 1988, the Archdiocese of Miami, the Superior General of the Marianists and the School Sisters of Notre Dame agreed to merge Chaminade High School and Madonna Academy.